 Check the serving size and calories

-Only looking at the calorie count is a mistake that a lot of people tend to make.
-You should always consider both that and the serving size because sometimes the contents in the packaging are more than the recommended portion size.
+Only looking at the calorie count is a mistake that people tend to make.
+You should also consider the serving size because sometimes the contents in the packaging are more than the recommended portion size.
 Some labels do tell you how much servings there are in a package.

 Use the % daily values as a guide

 This portion of the label tells you how much nutrients a single serving has in relation to your daily recommended amount.
 One thing you should remember though is that these are usually based off a 2,000-calorie diet, and your daily recommended percentages would technically vary depending on a number of factors (i.e. age, gender, lifestyle).

 So if, for instance, an item has 10 percent fat, then it means you’ll be getting 10 percent of the total amount of fat a person eating 2,000 calories should have.
 When comparing nutrient content, anything less than five percent is considered low and anything more than 20 percent is high.
 Now that you got that covered, here are the nutrients you should watch out for.

 Aim for low percentages of these nutrients because these are the ones that would negatively affect your health when eaten too much: